Summary 2: First Part of the Training (continued)

 Hello Tsubasa!

-Mmmh, it's not easy to know what to tell you...
-Your drawing is a bit empty, it lacks differentiation of planes...
-The shadow (?) in the foreground kind of takes all the glory since there isn't really any contrast elsewhere.
-I made a little edit to guide you for a future drawing: multiple planes, changes in values to guide the eye, a bit more depth... if you have any questions, don't hesitate!
+Hmm, it’s not easy to know what to say...
+Your drawing is a bit empty; it lacks differentiation between the planes...
+The shadow (?) in the foreground takes away from everything because there isn’t much contrast elsewhere.
+I’ve made a small edit to guide you for your next drawing: several planes, changes in values to guide the eye, a bit more depth... if you have any questions, don’t hesitate to ask!

 Bonjour Tsubasa !